Easy, gluten-free mac and cheese that is ready in 20 minutes! It’s perfectly creamy, cheesy and delicious.

 Ingredients You’ll Need

-This gluten-free mac and cheese has a creamy homemade bechamel sauce as a base.
+This gluten-free mac and cheese recipe has a creamy homemade bechamel sauce as a base.
 That might sound fancy but it’s really simple to make!
 Here are a few notes on the ingredients:

 - Milk: I prefer this sauce made with whole milk (we love A2 whole milk!) but it also works with 2% milk.
+For best results, do not use skim milk.

 How to Make Gluten-Free Mac and Cheese